IBDump/IBDump/README.md

 ---

 ## 🧩 Hobbies
-- Always trying something new
+- Always trying to learn something new
 - Cooking
 - Reading
 - Traveling